 Financing Growth

-We are working to increase business access to finance, as well as access to basic financial services for business and individuals across the Pacific.
+We are working to increase business access to finance, as well as access to basic financial services for businesses and individuals across the Pacific.

 Business access to credit is critical to private sector growth.
 Without finance, businesses struggle to grow, meaning economic growth is slowed, jobs are not created, tax revenue does not grow, and standards of living are not raised.